haahuss/HackTheBox/I learned.md

 # 🟩 EscapeTwo
 - [ ] learn what an xlsx file is like if it's not opening(with the xml stuff)
+	- [ ] it's just a zipped archive of xml files
+- [ ] use xp_dirtree, xp_cmdshell in impacket-mssql
+- [ ] use nxc with all services such as mssql, smb, winrm, etc

+# 🟩 Certified
+- [ ] learned shadow credential attack if you have `GenericWrite` over another user
+- [ ] Gotta learn more about AD CS in depth
+	- [ ] how certipy functions work
+	- [ ] functions of pywhisker
+	- [ ] what do pfx files entail
 - [ ]

+# 🟩 Sauna
+- [ ] use `username-anarchy` to create usernames (firstname lastname)
+- [ ] what is kerbrute
+- [ ] what is asreproast
+- [ ] use winPEAS.ps1 to run winpeas on a target system to get creds
+	- [ ] use winPEAS to see stored credentials because without local admin, can't run mimikatz